Session 15

 Programming Recursively — A Review

-a 2x2 grid using the meme Drakeposting meme.
+A 2x2 grid using the meme Drakeposting meme.
 The upper left is Drake looking away, shielded by his hand.
 In the upper right is the phrase 'NO INFINITE RECURSION'.
 In the lower left, Drake smiles and points ahead.
 The lower right panel is an image of the full 2x2 comic, recursive in the lower right panel.

-Yes, Dr. Wallingford is Drakeposting about recursion.
+Yes, Dr. Wallingford is drakeposting a recursion meme.

 Please don't rat me out to Kendrick Lamar.